Home > Blog > writing > Sensory Language: Why You Need to Use More of It In Your Writing

 Here is an example of some of these words integrated into full sentences:

 “Standing on the deserted beach, he could see the flickering lights in the distance.
-The water sparkled in the moonlight and the sand felt soft and smooth beneath his feet.”
+The water sparkled in the moonlight and the sand felt soft and smooth beneath his feet.”

 Can you see how much easier it is to imagine the setting thanks to all the sensory words used in the paragraph?
 It might not be perfect, but perfect is the enemy of good.
-You might not ever win the Pulitzer Prize, but using sensory language will make your writing better than most, if not all of your competitors.
+You might not win the Pulitzer Prize, but using sensory language will make your writing better than most, if not all, of your competitors.

-Benefits of Using Sensory Language
+3 Benefits of Using Sensory Language

 Sensory language is mostly used in literature, but it doesn’t mean that the application of this type of vocabulary is exclusively artistic.
 It can also be extremely useful in copywriting, as well as marketing in general.